commercionetwork/commercionetwork/docs/app_developers/commercioapi-sharedoc.md

 The result is the file’s hash value or message digest.

 'Sharing a Document' on Commercio.network means sending a shareDoc transaction on a blockchain with your document hash.

-## shareDoc
+## shareDoc Trasaction

 ### shareDoc real world use cases